Dominican Republic: Climate

+Fauna

+Bats make up 90% of the native terrestrial mammal species residing in the Dominican Republic.
+Lake Enriquillo, located in the Dominican Republic's southwest, is home to the largest population of American crocodiles.

 Government and politics

 The Dominican Republic is a representative democracy or democratic republic, with three branches of power: executive, legislative, and judicial.
 The president of the Dominican Republic heads the executive branch and executes laws passed by the congress, appoints the cabinet, and is commander in chief of the armed forces.
 The president and vice-president run for office on the same ticket and are elected by direct vote for four-year terms.
-The national legislature is bicameral, composed of a senate, which has 32 members, and the Chamber of Deputies, with 178 members.
+The national legislature is bicameral, composed of a senate, which has 32 members, and the Chamber of Deputies, with 190 members.

 Judicial authority rests with the Supreme Court of Justice's 16 members.
 The court "alone hears actions against the president, designated members of his Cabinet, and members of Congress when the legislature is in session."
 The court is appointed by a council known as the National Council of the Magistracy which is composed of the president, the leaders of both houses of Congress, the President of the Supreme Court, and an opposition or non–governing-party member.

 The Dominican Republic has a multi-party political system.
 Elections are held every two years, alternating between the presidential elections, which are held in years evenly divisible by four, and the congressional and municipal elections, which are held in even-numbered years not divisible by four.
 "International observers have found that presidential and congressional elections since 1996 have been generally free and fair."
-The Central Elections Board (JCE) of nine members supervises elections, and its decisions are unappealable.
-Starting from 2016, elections will be held jointly, after a constitutional reform.
+Starting in 2016, elections are held jointly, after a constitutional reform.

-Political culture

-The three major parties are the conservative Social Christian Reformist Party (Partido Reformista Social Cristiano (PRSC)), in power 1966–78 and 1986–96; and the social democratic Dominican Revolutionary Party (Partido Revolucionario Dominicano (PRD)), in power in 1963, 1978–86, and 2000–04; and the Dominican Liberation Party (Partido de la Liberación Dominicana (PLD)), in power 1996–2000 and since 2004.
+The three major parties are the conservative Social Christian Reformist Party (Partido Reformista Social Cristiano (PRSC)), in power 1966–78 and 1986–96; and the social democratic Dominican Revolutionary Party (Partido Revolucionario Dominicano (PRD)), in power in 1963, 1978–86, and 2000–04; and the Dominican Liberation Party (Partido de la Liberación Dominicana (PLD)), in power 1996–2000 and 2004–2020.
+In 2020, protests erupted against the PLD's rule.
+The presidential candidate for the opposition Modern Revolutionary Party (PRM), Luis Abinader, won the election, defeating the PLD.